-The Metropolitan Greenspace Program commits grant funding to local councils in Greater Sydney and the Central Coast for projects that improve and increase access to regionally significant open space.
+The Metropolitan Greenspace Program (MGP) commits grant funding to local councils in Greater Sydney and the Central Coast for projects that improve and increase access to regionally significant open space.

 The program aligns with the NSW Government’s Greater Sydney Region Plan A Metropolis of Three Cities, and the Green Grid strategy, helping to create a network of high-quality green space that connects town centres, public transport hubs, and major residential areas.

 The MGP is the longest running open space grants program, having started in 1983.
 Since 1990 over $45 million has been provided to more than 635 projects.

 Grants are offered on a dollar-for-dollar basis for capital and planning works.
 Eligible capital works projects include shared pedestrian and cycle pathways, new or improved parks and open spaces, improved signage and accessibility.
 Eligible planning projects include open-space plans, plans of management and master plans that will lead to capital works.